 On average, I suspect that you would come out ahead by skipping the extension.
 You can “self insure,” and cover the cost of repairs or replacements in the warranty extension period.
 You would likely come out ahead, but it is of course possible that there would be some catastrophic failure in the warranty extension period.
 Here are a few things that could make it worth it to get the extended warranty:

 - If you are a heavy user, you could come out ahead.
 For example, if you have a big family of raw foodists who use the Vitamix all day, every day, that is going to put more wear on the machine than the average home user that Vitamix is expecting.

 - If you are giving a gift to someone who would not be able to afford the possible replacement cost—you’ll know they are set for 8 or 10 years!

 - If you just like the feeling of being covered and knowing that Vitamix will take care of anything that happens for an extra three years.

-- Finally, note that the extended warranty price is the same regardless of model, so the extension is a better deal on the more expensive machines like the 780 and Pro 750.
+- Finally, note that the extended warranty price is the same regardless of model, so the extension is a better deal on the more expensive machines.

 If you get a container with your machine, it will be covered for the length of your machine warranty.
-Extra containers purchased separately come with a 3-year warranty.
+Containers purchased separately come with a 3-year warranty.

 5 vs. 7 years